bobtail-dev/bobtail/README.md

   > linking, the creation of new scopes, and transclusion, all of which are
   > Angular-specific concepts.

+  Angular eschews change listeners for model diff computation.
+Angular does not construct a lightweight DOM to diff since it is aware of the dependencies, since its bindings are restricted to simple path-like accessors against the current scope (with optional filters).

 - [Ember] offers its own template language that feels right at home if you are coming from a server-side templates background.
+It has a Mustache/Handlbars-ish template language that, like Angular, uses simple path-like accessors against the current context.

 - [Polymer] for its brazen use of new but unstable technologies such as `Object.observe`, Web Components, and Shadow DOM.
 Some good ideas here, but